A valid parking permit is required Monday-Thursday from 6:00 a.m. - 8:00 p.m. and

 - Parking permits cannot be purchased over the phone.

-- Permits can be purchased through: Visa, Master Card, Discover, C.O.D. or One Card Retail Points.
+- Permits can be purchased through: Visa, Master Card, Discover, C.O.D., One Card

 Change in Status

 - Residents who move off campus must either exchange their permit for a commuter permit